 Nagoya Castle Today

 Today, Nagoya Castle is very much a “place to be” in the city, whether you're looking for history, or to walk off the sake from the previous night's wild karaoke affairs.

-In truth, it can be what you want it to be, even if that means wearing your finest ninja attire.
+In truth, it can be what you want it to be, even if that means wearing your most elegant ninja attire.

 In all seriousness, Nagoya Castle is a place to spend a few hours and get a feel for what a prominent Japanese castle is all about.

-The idea of the “castle” was profoundly engrained throughout Japanese history, so it's the ideal opportunity to dive into the culture and take a walk into the past while appreciating what Japan cherishes in the present and aims to hold on to in the future.
+The idea of the “castle” was profoundly engrained throughout Japanese history, so it's the ideal opportunity to dive into the culture.

 My trip was hosted in partnership with Go Backpacking and the local government of Japan.
 All opinions are my own.

 Last Updated on